How To Deal With The Emotional Turmoil Of Getting Rejected

 Almost everyone hardly ever gets what they want.
 Those who are successful acknowledges rejection as an external force.

-They won’t allow pessimistic self talk to convince themselves that it won’t work, or how terrible they are.
+They won’t allow pessimistic self talk to convince themselves it won’t work, or how terrible they are.
 They choose to build themselves up, and not tear themselves down.

 Know This Too Will Pass

-Realize that whenever you feel down on yourself because of some type of rejection, that it’s a temporary state.
-Know that it’s the situation that’s making you feel worthless and a failure, and not you as a person.
+Realize once you feel down on yourself is because of some type of rejection, and it’s a temporary state.

-So keep in mind that you’ll get through it.
-Don’t allow this one disappointing temporary experience, to diminish everything else in your life that you’ve achieved and accomplished.
+Don’t allow this one disappointing temporary experience, to diminish everything else in your life you’ve achieved and accomplished.

-Learn The Practice Of Reframing Yourself
+Learn The Practice Of Re-framing Yourself

 Take a step back, take a deep breath and realize what’s happening.
 Realize what the situation is and collect your thoughts by taking a few deep breathes for a few moments.

 So instead, mindfully put a stop to this by physically stepping back and analyzing what’s happening.
-Choose to reframe the incident.
+Choose to re-frame the incident.

 Just Let Things Go